ttoommxx/grammafy/README.md

 Version 0.2

-This script serves the purpose of cleaning up tex files to a txt file that can be put into online writing checking software
+This script serves the purpose of cleaning up tex files by creating to a txt file, stripped of all commands, that can be put into an writing software.
+Formulas are substituted with the symbol [1], and the other changes should be comprehensible.

 ## installation